 - Buying fake followers

-- Posting without strategy
+- Posting without a strategy

 - Ignoring analytics